sirbiprod/MemeFiBotDev/README.md

 step 1.
 Add your ID and HASH in .env file

 step 2.
-Add your session (if you dont have folder "session" you need run start.bat or run.sh (or create folder))
+Add your session (if you dont have folder "sessions" you need run start.bat or run.sh (or create folder))

 step 3.
 Run run.sh or start.bat